-Interprofessional Development, Education & Active Learning (IDEAL) Teams
+Interprofessional Development, Education, and Active Learning (IDEAL) Teams

-The School of Health Professions sponsors Interprofessional Development, Education & Active Learning (IDEAL) teams.
+The UT Southwestern School of Health Professions sponsors Interprofessional Development, Education, and Active Learning (IDEAL) teams.
 Each team is composed of a small group of students from the various health professions training programs.
 Faculty advisors who have experience with interdisciplinary communication and other skills lead the groups.

 Clinical Rotation Groups